atmelcorp/atmel-software-package/examples/usart/TESTING.md

 # Example Description
 ---------------------
-The example handles the transfer between two USART peripherals, transfer/receive data to/from USART each other with polling mode, using IRQs, or DMA.
+This example demonstrates how to send/receive data to/from the PC and show it in the terminal.
+There are plenty of options available for UART to USB convertors and PC serial terminal software.
+The USART will be configured for asynchronous, dma and polling mode.

 # Test
 ------